-Here are some animals you may get the chance to spot on your next trip to Japan
+From spotting snow monkeys to seeing strange salamanders and spider crabs, here are some animals you may get the chance to spot on your next trip to Japan.

-Probably the most recognizable native Japanese animal is the macaque – a snow monkey found in the mountainous regions of Honshu, Shikoku and Kyushu islands.
-Extremely sociable and friendly creatures, these monkeys are characterized by their long, thick hair and little red faces and usually travel in packs of 20 to 30 monkeys.
+Probably the most recognisable native Japanese animal is the macaque – a snow monkey found in the mountainous regions of Honshu, Shikoku and Kyushu islands.
+Extremely sociable and friendly creatures, these monkeys are characterised by their long, thick hair and little red faces, usually travelling in packs of 20 to 30.

-While there’s a chance you could spot these delightful animals in the wild if you’re travelling around the forested areas of Tokyo, the best place to interact with them is at the Jigokudani Monkey Park located in the Nagano Prefecture.
+While there’s a chance you could spot them in the wild if you’re travelling around the forested areas of Tokyo, the best place to interact with them is at the Jigokudani Monkey Park located in the Nagano Prefecture, a stop on Intrepid’s Premium Highlights of Japan trip, where you’ll try to find snow monkeys bathing in hot springs on the mountain in Yamanouchi.

 Read more: Where to go in Japan based on your travel vibes